-- Use pita and pocket bread.
-Different fillings can be used that will not fall out of the sides, e.g. curried egg and salad; baked beans, lettuce and grated cheese; ricotta cheese with sultanas.
+- Use pita pockets as bread.
+Fill them with different foods that won’t fall out of the sides, eg. curried egg and salad; baked beans, lettuce and grated cheese; ricotta cheese with sultanas.

 - Place salads in a sealed container.

 - An overweight child or teenager needs support and encouragement from parents and grandparents.
 Tell them their efforts are worthwhile.
 If other members of the family are overweight, devise a friendly competition to help encourage one another.
 Weight control is a family affair.